cosmoscout/PersistenceRenderer/README.md

 ## Selection Filter
 The selection filter allows to select an arbitrary sized rectangle on the canvas.
 After the selection has ended only points inside the selection will be drawn.
+The current selection can be cleared by right-clicking on the canvas.

 ## Events
 TBD.